A Rockafellar-type theorem for non-traditional costs: Costs and potentials

+It was further established in \cite{optimal-and-better}, that the existence of a $c$-potential for a finite transport plan between two measures is equivalent to the plan being \emph{robustly optimal} (see Definition 1.6. in \cite{optimal-and-better}).

-\subsection{An example of a $c$-cyclically monotone set with no potential}
+\subsection{An example of a $c$-cyclically monotone set with no $c$-potential}

 To end this section, and before moving to the proof of our main result, let us present an example of a $c$-cyclically monotone set which is not a subset of $\partial^c\varphi$ for any $c$-class $\varphi$.
 In other words, $G$ has no potential (no offense, $G$).
-The cost we shall use is the polar cost in one dimension, namely $c(x,y) = -\ln (xy-1)$ on $\RR\times \RR$ (where the logarithm of a non-positive number is defined to be $-\infty$).
-For this cost, $c$-cyclic monotonicity is equivalent to the set lying on the graph of a decreasing function.
+One could extract an example from \cite{ambrosio-pratelli}, but we shall use the polar cost in one dimension, namely $c(x,y) = -\ln (xy-1)$ on $\RR\times \RR$ (where the logarithm of a non-positive number is defined to be $-\infty$), to underline its importance and draw attention to the fact that the regularity of the cost function does not play a role in the existence of a $c$-potential.

+For the polar cost, $c$-cyclic monotonicity is equivalent to the set lying on the graph of a decreasing function.
 More precisely we prove the following lemma.

 \begin{lem} Let $c(x,y) = -\ln (xy-1)$.
 A set $G\subset \RR^+\times \RR^+$ is $c$-cyclically monotone if and only if for any $(x_1,y_1), (x_2, y_2)\in G$ one has $(x_1 -x_2)(y_1 - y_2)\le 0$. \end{lem}